PhuntLabs/PhuntApp/README.md

 # Phunt App

-Phunt is a new way to socialize with your fellow peers and friends.
+Phunt is a modern communication platform designed for communities of all sizes.
+Create a server for your friend group, your gaming clan, or your study club, and enjoy seamless text chat, high-quality voice calls, and powerful moderation tools, all for free.

 ## What does it include?